-Family Business Certificate Courses
+Family and Private Business Certificate Courses

 In partnership with the Goering Center, the courses in the certificate are now being made available on a limited basis to non-UC students (i.e. non-matriculated students on the main, West Campus).
 This is a very unique opportunity, as individuals enrolled will earn undergraduate college credit for successful completion of each of the courses.
-UC is the only university in the area offering such an opportunity for family firm personnel, and one of only two in the United States.
+UC is the only university in the area offering such an opportunity for family or privately-owned firm personnel, and one of only two in the United States.

-The three-credit-hour semester courses include a course in the unique management issues faced in family and private firms, a course designed to cover all the important financial issues faced by such firms, a course in the legal aspects of private firms, and finally a choice of an entrepreneurship elective.
-Once enrolled, the non-matriculated student may choose to take only one course of interest, or pursue all four for a certificate in family business.
+The three-credit-hour semester courses include a course in the unique management issues faced in family and privately-owned firms, a course designed to cover all the important financial issues faced by such firms, a course in the legal aspects of private firms, and finally a choice of an entrepreneurship elective.
+Once enrolled, the non-matriculated student may choose to take only one course of interest, or pursue all four for a certificate in family and private business.
 All courses are offered on West Campus once per week in the evenings, so that those who are employed can more easily participate.

 Because of limited seats available, priority will be given to Goering Center members desiring to take courses, but everyone is encouraged to apply.